pascalla/Swansea-University-Calculator/README.md

 Obviously I can't guarantee this is what your end result will be, or even if this is the formula for your degree.
 Any questions to 921340@swansea.ac.uk

-You can find this hosted on https://grades.blackman.fyi/
+You can run this locally.